Azure/Azure-Sentinel/Solutions/AbuseIPDB/Playbooks/AbuseIPDB-ReportaIPsToAbuselPDBAfterCheckingByUserInMSTeams/readme.md

 Once deployment is complete, authorize each connection.

+1. Open playbook which has been deployed
+2. Click API connection on left side blade
-1. Click the Azure Sentinel connection resource
+3. Click the Azure Sentinel connection resource
-2. Click edit API connection
+4. Click edit API connection
-3. Click Authorize
+5. Click Authorize
-4. Sign in
+6. Sign in
-5. Click Save
+7. Click Save
-6. Repeat steps for other connections
+8. Repeat steps for other connections

 #### b.
 Configurations in Sentinel